penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/11_add_tool_servicenow_update_incident_to_agentloop.md

     In this session we will:
     - Ask the agent to help coordinate the resolution for their issue
     - The agent will
-        - retireve the Operation Run and find the corresponding entry
+        - retrieve the Operation Run and find the corresponding entry
         - will log the incident in ServiceNow
     - We provide updates on our progress of the Incident
     - The agent will